Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

   - All dependencies in every `Makefile` are setup in such a way that if you need to rebuild after a certain modification; then it **ONLY** rebuilds what's needed to be rebuild.
     - Example: After already done a full build before; you modify `[project-root]/ip/vadd_s/src/vadd_s.cpp` then if you run `make all` from the `[project-root]` it will **ONLY** rerun the `v++ --compile` (for the vadd_s), the `v++ --link` and the `v++ --package`.
     - This to showcase that **NO** full rebuild is required after every (small) modification once you builded before the platform and did not modify the platform.
-    - Recommandation is to start `make all` always from the `[project-root]`, but of course you can run `make all` in every sub-module if for example you want to check if a sub-module is building correctly.
+    - Recommendation is to start `make all` always from the `[project-root]`, but of course you can run `make all` in every sub-module if for example you want to check if a sub-module is building correctly.
   - `[project-root]/Makefile` export options to be changed if needed:
     - `DEVICE_NAME`:
       - `export DEVICE_NAME := xcvc1902-vsva2197-2MP-e-S` for pre-production board version (default).